carloscfcortez/api-nestjs-gql/README.md

 # api-nestjs-gql

--- npm install
+> run npm install

--- run create database
+> execute create database on server (default is postgres)

--- alter ormconfig name database or name datanase on enviroment file
+> alter ormconfig on name databse or alter on enviroment file